 Visit UALR's Jack Stephens Center to root for the Trojans!
 In December, January and February, both the men's and women's basketball teams will be in Little Rock for home games.
 Find the full schedules here.

 9. Go to a Show

-Visit the Arkansas Arts Center Children's Theatre to see "The Snowy Day and Other Stories by Ezra Jack Keats" from Feb.
-2-18.
+Visit the Arkansas Arts Center Children's Theatre to see "This Little Piggy Went to Market" from Feb.
+1-17.

 If you're looking for something a little more energetic, head to Verizon Arena on Jan.
 19 for the Harlem Globetrotters.
 These aren't any ordinary basketball players - they'll showcase ball handling wizardry, rim-rattling dunks, trick shots, hilarious comedy and have fun fan interaction.